Patras: Middle Ages and early modern

 In 1205, the city was captured by William of Champlitte and Villehardouin, and became a part of the principality of Achaea.
 It became the seat of the Barony of Patras, and its Latin archbishop primate of the principality.
 In 1408, Patras became Venetian, until it was recaptured in 1430 by the Despotate of Morea and its despot Constantine Palaiologos, who thus succeeded in recovering for the Byzantine Empire the whole of the Morea, apart from Venetian possessions.
 The administration of Patras was given to George Sphrantzes, while Constantine was immediately contested by the Ottoman Empire and later, in 1449, became emperor of the Byzantine empire.

 Patras remained a part of the Despotate of Morea until 1458, when it was conquered by the Sultan of the Ottoman Empire, Mehmet II.
 Under the Ottomans, it was known as "Baliabadra", from the Παλαιά Πάτρα ('Old Patras'), as opposed to Νέα Πάτρα ('new Patra'), the town of Ypati in Central Greece.
 Though Mehmet granted the city special privileges and tax reductions, it never became a major centre of commerce.
 Venice and Genoa attacked and captured it several times in the 15th and 16th centuries, but never re-established their rule effectively, except for a period of Venetian rule in 1687–1715 after the Morean War.

+It has been noted that during and in the aftermath of the suppressed 1770 Orlov revolt "when the Greeks got the upper hand they settled old scores; when the Turks and Albanians reasserted themselves they were merciless: recapturing Patras, they left scarcely anyone alive."

 In 1772, a naval battle took place off the city between the Russians and Ottomans.